simon-staal/security_2022_labs/tutorial_5/notes.md

 $ john --format=raw-md5 --wordlist=/usr/share/wordlists/rockyou.txt --rules hash.txt
 abc123           (gordonb)
 ```
 The password for gordonb is therefore abc123, which works when trying to login!
+To see the password again after cracking it, you can run `john --show --format=Raw-MD5 hash.txt`.

 <a name="automated"></a> Automating aa blind SQL injection against DVWA
 -------------